 And folks, that was 1945.

-You know, way back when, Louie, in 1944, there was a case of Southeastern Underwriters versus the U.S. And the Supreme Court ruled that the insurance industry was subject to antitrust laws.
+You know, way back when, Louis, in 1944, there was a case of Southeastern underwriters versus the U.S.

 But today they've got the best of all the world.

-And what ends up happening is we need to open up the competition, and this is what's key here.
+And what ends up happening is we need to open up the competition.

-This is one of the first things that you have to do to liberate a marketplace because the insurance industry has so many opportunities and so many different products to produce, but the uh federal government doesn't allow them.
+This is one of the first things that you have to do to liberate a marketplace because the insurance industry has so many opportunities and so many different products to produce, but the federal government doesn't allow them.

-And why what's in it for them?
+And what's in it for them?

-I mean, we've got to allow them to compete, and if you believe in fair markets, uh they compete when they compete for the consumers' dollars.
+And if you believe in fair markets, they compete when they compete for the consumer's dollars.

-Um would that be the violation of antitrust laws if you didn't have an exemption?
+Would that be the violation of antitrust laws if you didn't have an exemption?

-Well, what would happen is is that currently in Arizona, we actually have insurers that own hospitals, own doctors and service areas.
+Well, what would happen is, is that currently in Arizona, we actually have insurers that own hospitals, own doctors, and service areas.

 That's a perfect definition of a monopoly.